Skip to main content

 What are some safety tips for holiday shopping?

 The holiday shopping season is hectic.
-With so many people in the stores and potential distractions, it is essential to be safe when shopping.
+With so many people in the stores and potential distractions, it is crucial to prioritize safety when shopping.
 Here is what you can do to stay safe while shopping:

 • Stay alert: Be conscious of what is happening around you – beware of strangers approaching you or creating distractions.